 This is an internal directional device.
-It has two main components, intellect and intuition.
+It has two principal components are intellect and intuition.
 These two things direction to our thoughts and behavior.
 They determine our morality.
 It tells us what is right and what is wrong.

 The key to a healthy mind is cultivating intellect and intuition in equal proportion.
 To achieve this balance, you need to assess where you spend time.
 Then adjust your time to work toward this balance.
-You can enhance intellect through reading a variety of subjects.
-Science, math and logic are tools that have a positive effect on intellect.
+You can enhance intellect by reading a variety of subjects.
+Science, math, and logic are tools that have a positive effect on the intellect.
 This is how you calibrate your spiritual compass.

 Learning to hear the voice of your intuition requires you to quiet your internal chatter.
-There are many forms of meditation that can achieve this state of silence.
+Many forms of meditation can achieve this state of silence.
 The more we stay in touch with this spiritual directional device, the greater the probability that we will stay on track.
 This moral direction is something that develops in childhood.